chrisnoonan98675/site/xl-release/concept/dashboard-report.markdown

 To access the report, select **Reports** > **Dashboard** from the top menu.
 Use the buttons at the top of the report to select a time period such as "last six months" or a specific date range.

-## Releases at risk
+## Releases at risk (Removed as of XL Release version 7.2)

-The **Releases at risk** section shows [active](/xl-release/concept/release-life-cycle.html) releases that contain one or more tasks that are [flagged](/xl-release/concept/xl-release-task-overview.html#task-details).
+The **Releases at risk** section is available only in XL Release versions 7.1 and earlier and shows [active](/xl-release/concept/release-life-cycle.html) releases that contain one or more tasks that are [flagged](/xl-release/concept/xl-release-task-overview.html#task-details).
 Click a release to open its summary.

 ![Releases at risk](../images/dashboard-releases-at-risk.png)